-Data on output per hour and unit labor costs are available for the U.S. business sector, the nonfarm business sector, and the manufacturing sector.
+Data on output per hour and unit labor costs are available for the U.S. business sector, the nonfarm business sector, the nonfinancial corporate sector, and the manufacturing sector.
 These are the productivity statistics most often cited in the news.
 In addition, output per hour and unit labor costs are available for over 400 selected industries in manufacturing, mining, utilities, wholesale and retail trade, and services.
 State labor productivity data are available for the private nonfarm sector.

-Multifactor productivity statistics are available for the U.S. business sector, the nonfarm business sector, the manufacturing sector, and 18 groups of manufacturing industries, 86 detailed manufacturing industries, railroad transportation, air transportation, and utilities.
+Total factor productivity statistics are available for the U.S. business sector, the nonfarm business sector, the manufacturing sector, 61 major industries, 86 detailed manufacturing industries, railroad transportation, air transportation, and utilities.

 The Division of Productivity Research and Program Development (DPRPD) conducts research to strengthen and improve existing productivity measurement concepts and techniques and understand the sources and effects of productivity and technological change on the economy.